 > Buy a commercial license to use this image by clicking here <

-It was in the evening of April 30, 2009 we took a drive from Badrinath to Mana Village.
-We had heard about Mana, known as the last village on Indian soil, beyond which lies Tibet.
-The famous trade route Mana Pass is 48 Kms ahead of this place which was closed in 1962.
+It was in the evening of April 30, 2009, we decided to drive from Badrinath to Mana Village.
+Mana, famously known as the last village on Indian land, with Tibet situated beyond, was a destination we were eager to explore.
+The well-known trade route, Mana Pass, is located 48 kilometers ahead of this village, but has been closed-off since 1962.

-After parking the car at the entry point of Mana, we started our trek though the village.
-This mysterious Himalayan valley is famous for its mythological relevance and it is surrounded by lots of myths & legends from the great epic Mahabharat.
-People believe that Veda Vyas composed Mahabharat, while living here.
+After parking our car at the entrance of Mana, we set off on foot through the village.
+This mysterious Himalayan valley is renowned for its mythological significance, being surrounded by a plethora of myths and legends from the epic Mahabharat.
+It is widely believed that Veda Vyas composed the Mahabharat while residing in this very place.

 > Buy a commercial license to use this image by clicking here <